Time-assisted energy reconstruction in a highly-granular hadronic calorimeter: Detector geometry and simulated data

 The detector geometry used for the simulation is a sampling calorimeter with steel absorber and 60 active layers.
 The design follows that of the CALICE AHCAL \ac{LTP}, but with an increased number of layers to reduce the effect of longitudinal energy leakage on the energy reconstruction.
 The active elements of the calorimeter are $\SI{3}{} \times \SI{3}{\cm^2}$ polystyrene-based scintillator tiles with the scintillation light read out by \acp{SiPM} housed on electronics boards with integrated front-end ASICs \cite{Sefkow:2018rhp}.
 Each active layer consists of 576 channels, resulting in a transverse size of $\SI{72}{}\times\SI{72}{\cm^2}$.
 The total stainless steel absorber thickness per layer is \SI{17}{mm}, with \SI{16}{mm} provided by the mechanical absorber structure itself, and \SI{1}{mm} from the cassettes housing the active elements.
 The \ac{LTP} has 38 layers, which is not sufficiently deep to fully contain higher-energy hadronic showers without an additional tail catcher with coarser longitudinal sampling, or an electromagnetic calorimeter upstream of the hadronic calorimeter.
 To avoid energy-leakage-induced distortions of the energy resolution studies discussed in the present paper, 60 active layers and the corresponding absorbers have been simulated.
 The simulation was performed using the DD4HEP \cite{Frank:2014zya} framework in combination with GEANT4 v10.03 \cite{Agostinelli:2002hh}.
 The \texttt{QGSP\_BERT\_HP} physics list was used for all GEANT4 simulation samples discussed in this study.
 Scintillator saturation was implemented using a Birks' parameter of $k_B\,=\,0.07943\,\SI{}{mm MeV^{-1}}$ \cite{Hirschberg:1992xd}.

 The idealized energy depositions generated by GEANT4 are combined per detector cell, assuming a maximum integration time of \SI{2000}{\ns}, and are transformed into hits in a digitization process that mimics the detector effects.
-This includes effects of the read-out electronics (i.e., signal shaping and electronic noise) and of the \acp{SiPM} (i.e, statistical smearing and saturation).
+The influence of the \acp{SiPM} response on the signal is simulated via discretization into photoelectrons and Poissonian smearing, as well as a simulation of the saturation effects originating from the finite number of pixels in the sensor.
+The front-end electronics are taken into account via a simulation of shaping effects by combination of energy deposits within 50 ns into a single hit, and the addition of electronics noise, which manifests as additional smearing of the signal amplitude.
 The energy depositions in units of \SI{}{\keV} are converted to the MIP scale by a factor of \SI{477}{\keV/\text{MIP}}.
 This factor is calibrated such that a minimum ionizing particle (MIP) (i.e., a muon in the \SI{}{\GeV} range) has a most probable energy deposition of \SI{1}{\text{MIP}} in a scintillator tile traversed at normal incidence.
 Detector cells with an energy deposition below \SI{0.5}{\text{MIP}} are not considered in the analysis, in line with the threshold typically applied in the analysis of CALICE \ac{AHCAL} data.
 For the time measurements a gaussian smearing with a resolution of \SI{1}{\ns} is applied to the generator-level time stamp of the hit, which is given by the time of the first energy deposit in the cell.

 The CALICE collaboration has observed good agreement between test beam data of its physics prototype and simulated hadronic showers with respect to the hit energy distributions and shower shapes \cite{Bilki:2014bga}.
 It was shown by the CALICE T3B Experiment that the time distribution of hadronic showers, as simulated by GEANT4 with the physics list used in the present study, is in good agreement with the simulations using a steel absorber \cite{Adloff:2014rya}.